ggnsta/GoParty/SRS/ArchitectureSolution.md

 ## Back end
 ![arcitecture_back_as_is](https://github.com/NasterVill/GoParty/blob/master/Resources/Diagrams/Architecture/Architecture(Back%20end).PNG)

   The stair architecture (Stairway pattern) is a variation of the classical three-layer architecture with the Dependency Inversion Principle.
 As a result of this pattern, the system becomes more resistant to change.
 If you change the implementation of each level, you do not have to change the rest, if the interaction between them remains unchanged.
-This flexibility is achieved both by providing strong cohesion (high cohension) and weak coupling (low coupling) components of the application.
+This flexibility is achieved both by providing strong cohension (high cohension) and weak coupling (low coupling) components of the application.

 ## Comparison:
   In general architectural idea was successfully implemented.
 But there are some issues inside of concrete layers.
 All of this differences are trivial and temporarily that's why it's not shown on another diagram.